impostorsguides/impostorsguides.github.io/rbenv/0-e-content.md

   <img src="/assets/images/brackets.png" width="70%" alt="bracket syntax in bash" style="border: 1px solid black; padding: 0.5em">
 </p>

-OK, so `[` is more POSIX-compliant than `[[`, therefore it’s more portable across a wider array of machines.  `[[` is more modern and comes with some helpful extras (like easier compatibility with `==`, as we saw earlier), so it can sometimes be easier to use.
-But if you’re writing a script that will be used by many people and you can’t predict which shell they’ll run it on (or which version of a shell), you’re probably safer using `[`.
+OK, so `[` is more POSIX-compliant than `[[`, therefore it/s more portable across a wider array of machines.  `[[` is more modern and comes with some helpful extras (like easier compatibility with `==`, as we saw earlier), so it can sometimes be easier to use.
+But if you/re writing a script that will be used by many people and you can/t predict which shell they/ll run it on (or which version of a shell), you/re probably safer using `[`.

 Lastly, I discovered further down in that StackOverflow link that I *can* use single-brackets with `==`, but I have to wrap the double-equals sign in quotes, like this: